doytsujin/vim-book/README.md

 The command is `<ctrl-w>`, this will allow you to jump from one window to the other.

-Opening split windows: `sp`.
+Opening split windows horizontally: `sp`.
 The same window will be split horizontally in two.
+You can split vertically with `vs`.
 It's very useful if you work on two different parts of the same file and you can't display everything on the same page.
 For example, if you write a report and want to write on a conclusion while reviewing the introduction.